Gen711/Fall18/phylogenetics.md

 Lab 3: Make a phylogeny!!!
 --

-During this lab, we will acquaint ourselves with the the software package BLAST.
+During this lab, we will acquaint ourselves with the steps to making a tree.
 Your objectives are:

 1. Familiarize yourself with the software, how to execute it, how to visualize results.